 Block unwanted activity.

-Great workplace habits are important, especially when the company your working at is technologically inclined.
-Bad habits in the office and when using office computers connected to the main network, mostly leads to data breaches.
+Great workplace habits are important, especially when the company you work at is technologically inclined.
+Bad habits in the office and when using office computers connected to the main network, mostly lead to data breaches.
 For example, employees or computer users may have had used and inserted a USB flash drive into the computer.
-Little do they know that most USB flash drives are not encrypted and does not require authentication before using it.
+Little do they know that most USB flash drives are not encrypted and do not require authentication before using them.
 Most purposes for employees using a USB flash drive is to copy files from your computer or to bring home a task, and this is considered sensitive data for the company’s side.
 In the eyes of the company, this is an unwanted activity and a direct policy violation.
 This could eventually lead to a data breach, especially if the flash drive is lost or stolen.